Newsroom News Breaking Comics Tags RSS

 Will Shogun have a season 2?

 If you've seen the finale, you'll surely know that it brought the whole story to a close.
 The season 1 succeeded in presenting everything James Clavell wrote in his book, on which the TV show was based, so the creators have no more material from that story to adapt.
-By the way, they themselves admitted that Shogun was created as a limited series, with no plans for further series, so a season 2 won’t be made.
+But although they had previously claimed that they were creating Shogun as a limited series with no plans to develop it further, it looks like their plans have changed somewhat.

 You can watch the entire Shogun TV show on Hulu.